- Ta Ha (20:1)

 Note: The destination of the guilty is Hell while the destination of the righteous is the gardens of Eden.

 - We inspired Moses: “Travel by night with My servants, and make for them a dry path through the sea without fearing from being overtaken, nor being afraid (of drowning).”
 (20:77).
 Then Pharaoh pursued them with his troops, but the sea covered them, that was a miserable covering for them (20:78).
 Thus, Pharaoh led his people astray instead, to guide them (20:79).
 O Children of Israel, we delivered you from your enemy, we addressed you on the right side of the Mount, and we sent down to you manna and quails (20:80).
-Eat from the good things that we have provided for you, and do not transgress, lest you incur My wrath.
-Whoever has incurred My wrath is fallen (20:81).
-I am surely forgiving for those who repent, believe and lead a righteous life, then remain guided (20:82).
+You shall eat of good things that we have provided you, and you should not transgress therein, lest My wrath descends on you.
+And whoever upon him descends My wrath, then indeed, he has lost (20:81).
+Indeed, I am certainly forgiving for whoever has repented, and has believed, and has done as righteous, then he has accepted guidance (20:82).

-Note: God bestowed many favors on the Children of Israel to lead them to the right path.
-However, anyone of them who has gone astray but has repented and led a righteous life, God is forgiving for him.
+Note: God bestowed many favors on the Children of Israel to guide them to the right path.
+While whoever among them has transgressed but has repented and has believed and has done righteous deeds, then He is forgiving for him.

 - “What has made you to hasten from your people, O Moses?”
 (20:83).
 He said, “They are my close associates.
 I have hastened to You my Lord, that You may be pleased (20:84).
 He said, “We have put your people to the test after you left, but the Samarian misled them.”
 (20:85).